File Todos

 mv {file}-ready-{pri}-{desc}.md {file}-complete-{pri}-{desc}.md - Update frontmatter:

-status: ready→status: complete - Check for unblocked work:
+status: ready->status: complete - Check for unblocked work: search both directory paths for

 feat: resolve issue 002